-To ascertain the Manner in which the Flame of Powder impels a Ball, which is laid at a considerable Distance from the Charge.
+To ascertain the manner in which the slame of powder impels a ball, which is laid at a considerable distance from the charge.

-W E have, in many of the experiments recited by us above, laid the ball not immediately contiguous to the powder, but a small distance from it; the greatest interval, however, has not amounted to more than about 1 inch, from the hinder part of the bullet to the nearest part of the powder; and, in these cases, we have seen, that the theory agreed very well with the experiments : but if a bullet be placed at a greater distance from the powder, suppose at 12, 18, or 24 inches, we cannot then apply to the motion of this ball the same principles which, in the 7th proposition, we have applied to such as are contiguous to the powder, or nearly so; for we have seen, in the last proposition, that, when the surface of the fired powder is not confined by a lieavy body, which it is obliged to impel before it, the flame dilates itself with a velocity much beyond what it can at any time communicate to a bullet by its continued pressure; consequently, as in the distance of 12, 18, or 24 inches, the powder will have acquired a considerable degree of this velocity of expansion, the first motion of the ball will not be produced by the ... continued continued pressure of the powder, but by the actual percussion of the flame; and it will therefore begin to move with a quantity of motion proportioned to the quantity of this flame, and the velocities of its respective parts.
+by us above, laid the ball not immediately contiguous to the powder, but a small distance from it; the greatest interval, however, has not amounted to more than about 11⁄2 inch, from the hinder part of the bullet to the nearest part of the powder; and, in these cases, we have seen, that the theory agreed very well with the experiments: but if a bullet be placed at a greater distance from the pow-Vol. I.

+der, suppose at 12, 18, or 24 inches, we cannot then apply to the motion of this ball the same principles which, in the 7th proposition, we have applied to fuch as are contiguous to the powder, or nearly fo; for we have feen, in the last proposition, that, when the furface of the fired powder is not confined by a heavy body, which it is obliged to impel before it, the flame dilates itself with a velocity much beyond what, it can at any time communicate to a bullet by its continued preffure; consequently, as in the distance of 12, 18, or 24 inches, the powder will have acquired a considerable degree of this velocity of expansion, the first motion of the ball will not be produced by the continued pressure of the powder, but by the actual percussion of the flame; and it will therefore begin to move with a quantity of motion proportioned to the quantity of this flame, and the velocities of its respective parts.

-From hence then it follows, that the velocity of a bullet, laid a considerable distance before the charge, ought to be greater, than what would be communicated to it by the pressure of the powder acting in the manner described in the 7th proposition : and this deduction from our theory we have confirmed by manifold experience; by which we have found, that a ball laid in the barrel A, with its hinder part $11\frac{1}{2}$ inches from its breech, and impelled by 12dw. of powder, has acquired on its discharge a velocity of about 1400 feet in 1"; when, if it had been acted on by the pressure of the flame only, it would not have acquired a velocity of 1200 feet in 1".
-The same we have found to hold true in all other greater distances, (and also in lesser, though not to the same degree) and in all quantities of powder.
-And we have likewise found, that these effects nearly correspond with what imas laid down in the last proposition about the velocity of expansion, and the elastic and unelastic parts of the flame.
+From hence then it follows, that the velocity of a bullet, laid a confiderable distance before the charge, ought to be greater, than what would be communicated to it by the pressure of the powder acting in the manner described in the 7th proposition; and this deduction from our theory we have confirmed by manifold experience; by which we have found, that a ball laid in the barrel A, with its hinder part $11\frac{1}{4}$ inches from its breech, and impelled by 12dwt. of powder, has acquired on Its discharge a velocity of about 1400 feet in 1"; when, if it had been acted on by the pressure of the flame only, it would not have acquired a velocity of 1200 feet in 1".
+The same we have found to hold true in all other greater distances, (and also in leffer, though not to the same degree) and in all quantities of powder.
+And we have likewise found, that these effects nearly correspond with what was laid down in the last proposition about the velocity of of expansion, and the elastic and unelastic parts of the slame.